-Similarly in JEP v ECB,13 a negative inference of credibility was made against the respondent in the proceedings due in part to a failure to produce Facebook chat message records in connection with a matrimonial dispute.
+In JEP v.
+ECB, 13 a negative inference regarding credibility was made against the respondent in the proceedings due in part to a failure to produce Facebook chat message records in connection with a matrimonial dispute.
 The Court determined that "He also failed, despite being requested to do so, to produce any records of Facebook messages between him and R.J. after June of 2016.
 Given the nature and tone of the exchanges with R.J. and the failure to disclose the requested records, I do not believe the respondent's denials."

-By way of example, in a recent Human Rights decision in Hodgson v.
-Coast Storage and Containers Ltd.14, the Tribunal did not take issue with the defendant filing a series of Microsoft Teams chat messages in support of its position.
-While the plaintiff submitted that the Microsoft Teams messages should not be weighed since they were not "adequately contextualized" or sworn as part of an affidavit, the Tribunal affirmed, "Although the evidence is not in a sworn format, that does not, in my view, detract from its value"
+In Hodgson v.
+Coast Storage and Containers Ltd., 14 the Tribunal did not take issue with the defendant filing a series of Microsoft Teams chat messages in support of its position.
+While the plaintiff submitted that the Microsoft Teams messages should not be weighed since they were not "adequately contextualized" or sworn as part of an affidavit, the Tribunal concluded, "Although the evidence is not in a sworn format, that does not, in my view, detract from its value"

-Illustration i - Discovery of ESI over Paper Documents: A claim is commenced against a business owner by a former supplier for breach of contract.
-The statement of claim alleges that the business owner failed to pay the supplier for goods and services rendered for the preceding 24 months in excess of \$300,000.
+Illustration i-Discovery of ESI over Paper Documents: A claim is commenced against a business owner by a former supplier for breach of contract.
+The statement of claim alleges that the business owner failed to pay